bflores88/outside-cli/readme.md

 A CLI app that gives the current weather and a 5-day forecast built with Node and based on [outside-cli](https://timber.io/blog/creating-a-real-world-cli-app-with-node/).

+_Note: This branch is for the original app before installing Babel and updating syntax._

 ![current condition](./screenshots/today.png 'current condition')

 ![forecasted conditions](./screenshots/forecast.png 'forecasted conditions')